rach7777/monax-may/about/jobs.md

 Eris is not currently among the Top 100 Places to Work; but we aim to be.

-If you feel you have an ability to perform any job title posted below and the willingness to join [Team Eris](https://erisindustries.com/about/team) then please send a maximum of 800 words in markdown formatting telling us why you are a good fit for Eris generally and the position specifically along with a record of your past duties and performance as markdown files.
+If you feel you have an ability to perform any job title posted below and the willingness to join [Team Eris](https://erisindustries.com/about/team) then please send a maximum of 800 words in markdown formatting telling us why you are a good fit for Eris generally and the position specifically along with a record of your past duties and performance as (preferably) markdown files.

 If any specific questions or requirements are listed in the position, please satisfy those requirements or answer those questions via a markdown-formatted file.

-Feel free to email these requirements to [jobs@erisindustries.com](mailto:jobs@erisindustries.com); or, **preferably**, encrypt the files fulfilling the requirements with [this key](https://keybase.io/eris_jobs) and ping us with an out of band communication containing an [ipfs](http://ipfs.io) hash(es) from which we can retrieve the encrypted files.

-As part of Eris' hiring process, **all applicants** must submit to a process of **Proof of Work** in which we ask that you contribute some effort into the open source community in order to give us a flavour of your work ethic and work product.
-This proof of work is determined collectively and settled at the beginning of the application process.
+Feel free to email these requirements to [jobs@erisindustries.com](mailto:jobs@erisindustries.com).

 # Currently Accepting Applications For The Following Positions